ray-project/ray/doc/source/rllib/rllib-replay-buffers.rst

 Eviction Strategy
 -----------------

-A buffer will generally be limited in its capacity to hold experiences.
+A buffer is naturally limited in its capacity to hold experiences.
 In the course of running an algorith, a buffer will eventually reach its capacity and in order to make room for new experiences, we need to delete (evict) older ones.
 This is generally done on a first-in-first-out basis.
 For your algorithms this means that buffers with a high capacity give the opportunity to learn from older samples, while smaller buffers make the learning process more on-policy.
 An exception from this strategy is made in buffers that implement `reservoir sampling <https://www.cs.umd.edu/~samir/498/vitter.pdf>`__.